-Performance testing of any application helps in identifying the performance bottlenecks in the application and hence, considered very critical to the success of any application.
+Performance testing of any application helps in identifying the performance bottlenecks in the application and hence, is considered very critical to the success of any application.

 In performance testing, we not only measure the response time of the application but also several other quality attributes like – stability, reliability, robustness, scalability, resource utilization, etc.